Free State–Basotho Wars: Seqiti War

 After this war an uneasy peace followed.
 Johannes Brand, who replaced Boshoff, took initiative and negotiated with Moshoeshoe, who objected that the frontier was not clear.
 However, hostilities re-surfaced, and President Brand believed that the OFS should use its military superiority against the Basotho.
 Moshoeshoe had also realized his precarious position, and had applied for British protection from Sir Philip Wodehouse, a new commissioner who had arrived in the Cape in 1861.

 The Warden Line had then been reaffirmed, and although the Basotho were given time to withdraw, attacks continued later nonetheless.
 In 1865, the Orange Free State launched the Second Basotho War known in Sesotho as the Seqiti War.
 The word "seqiti" refers to the sound made by the new cannon the Boers used to crush the Basotho strongholds, mainly in the present day Free State province.

-President Joahannes Brand appointed Johan Fick as general to lead the Free State army.
+President Johannes Brand appointed Johan Fick as general to lead the Free State army.
 The Free State army then began to seize cattle and destroy crops, and two attempts were then made to storm Moshoeshoe's stronghold at Thaba Bosiu.
 Moshoeshoe was then compelled to accept the peace of Thaba Bosiu on 11 April 1866, due to the exhaustion of Basotho food supplies.
 Moshoeshoe's son Molapo had also allegedly concluded a separate peace treaty.

 Moshoeshoe then renewed entreaties for British protection after a short armistice.
 This was due to the fact that the Orange Free State government was late in allocating land, the Basotho slowly advanced over the border line, and further tensions mounted.
 The Orange Free State government began to raise an armed force, which was aggravated by the murder of two Whites in Ladybrand in June 1867.
 Brand demanded the handover of the murderers, but Moshoeshoe stated that he had not agreed to the frontier line of 1866, and therefore the events had not occurred on Orange Free State territory.